Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Results

-Results in Table~\ref{tab:tab1} detail measured values of $\Gamma$ after applying basic, readout-error mitigation~\cite{Qiskitbook}.
-To motivate the readout error mitigation, note that any job returns a set of ``counts'' as its result.
-As a simplified example, consider a two-qubit system in which both qubits are measured.
-The final result will be a set of counts corresponding to the number of times each of the four possible two-qubit states is measured.
-In the simplest possible two-qubit circuit, one creates a state (say $|00\rangle$) and measures both qubits.
+Table~\ref{tab:tab1} contains measured values of $\Gamma$ after applying basic, readout-error mitigation.
+While such error mitigation is incorporated automatically into the results by the \texttt{Estimator} primitive, it was applied manually to the counts obtained with the \texttt{Sampler} primitive.
+To understand the idea behind readout error mitigation,\cite{Qiskitbook,Geller} note that any job returns a set of ``counts'' as its result.
+As an example, a two-qubit circuit effectively creates some two-qubit state and measures both qubits.
+The result of measurement is a list of counts corresponding to the number of times each of the four possible two-qubit basis states ($|00\rangle$, $|01\rangle$, $|10\rangle$, or $|11\rangle$) is observed via computational-basis measurement.
+In the simplest possible two-qubit circuit, one creates the state $|00\rangle$ and measures both qubits.
 Supposing this circuit is run $N=1024$ times, the existence of errors means that measurements will not {\it always} correspond to the state $|00\rangle$.
-As an example, one might find $900$ instances of $|00\rangle$, $61$ instances of $|01\rangle$, $54$ instances of $|10\rangle$, and $9$ instances of $|11\rangle$.
-Repeating this process for all two-qubit states $|b_{0}b_{1}\rangle$ with $b_{0,1} \in \left\{0,1\right\}$, one may build a calibration matrix ${\bf C}$ for which each of these calibration runs yields a row,
+For example, one might find $900$ instances of $|00\rangle$, $61$ instances of $|01\rangle$, $54$ instances of $|10\rangle$, and $9$ instances of $|11\rangle$.
+Repeating this process for all two-qubit basis states, one may build a response matrix ${\bf C}$ for which each of these calibration runs yields a row,

-Here ${\bf m}_{\mbox{ exp}}$ are the obtained counts (in the basis $|00\rangle,\cdots,|11\rangle$, and ${\bf m}_{\mbox{ ideal}}$ are the expected results.
-This matrix ${\bf C}$ obtained from basic state measurement on a particular device can then be inverted and interpreted as an average correction transformation for results obtained for any circuit which should approximately correct for any measurement errors in the readout process.
-In this work, we only consider this most basic type of error mitigation.
+Here ${\bf m}_{\mbox{ exp}}$ are the obtained counts (in the basis $|00\rangle,\cdots,|11\rangle$), and ${\bf m}_{\mbox{ ideal}}$ are the expected results.
+This matrix ${\bf C}$ can then be inverted and interpreted as an average correction transformation for results obtained from a circuit.
+Applying ${\bf C}^{-1}$ should approximately correct for systematic measurement errors in the readout process.
+In this work, we use only this most basic type of error mitigation.
+A Jupyter notebook performing error mitigation on the sampled results is in the Supplementary Material.